ktorio/ktor-documentation/topics/creating_interactive_website.md

 ## Create a model {id="model"}

 First, we need to create a model describing an article in our journal application.
-Create a `models` package inside `com.example`, add the `Article.kt` file inside the created package:
+Create a `models` package inside `com.example`, add the `Article.kt` file inside the created package, and insert the following code:

 ```kotlin
 ```
-{src="snippets/tutorial-website-interactive/src/main/kotlin/com/example/models/Article.kt" lines="3-12"}
+{src="snippets/tutorial-website-interactive/src/main/kotlin/com/example/models/Article.kt" lines="1-12"}

 An article has three attributes: `id`, `title`, and `body`.
 The `title` and `body` attributes can be specified directly while a unique `id` is generated automatically using `AtomicInteger` - a thread-safe data structure that ensures that two articles will never receive the same ID.